-Nobody wakes up one day and says, “Wow, today I think I’d like to go get a new hip or knee.”
+Nobody wakes up one day and says, “Wow, today I think I’d like to go get a new knee.”
 Like any part of the human body, if a system is not healthy and stable, then it’s slowly and surely degenerating.
-And just as a hip or knee can degenerate to the point where they require total replacement, so can the temporomandibular joint.
+And just as a knee can degenerate to the point where it requires total replacement, so can the temporomandibular joint.

-The easier it is to resolve, the better the prognosis, the less time and effort involved to recovery, the greater the stability of the tissues and the more complete the healing.
+the easier it is to resolve, the better the prognosis, the less time and effort involved to recovery and the more complete the healing.